santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

   * Data (often shared between functions) is organized in the form of data structures
   * Functions have hooks - defined interfaces for data access, and modify or operate on this data.
 This data can be passed on to other functions for further processing.
   * Sequence of operations is repeated till the intended goal is achieved
+  * Emphasis is on the procedure or algorithm (way of doing things)
+  * Employs top-down approach to program design
 * **Drawbacks**
   * Global data moves freely around the system, and hence is vulnerable to change
   * A revision of a data structure must reflect across all functions which make use of this data